intuol/dumper/README.md

 ## Use L3 instead
 A few phone brands let us use the L1 keybox even after unlocking the bootloader (like Xiaomi).
 In this case, installation of a Magisk module called [liboemcrypto-disabler](https://github.com/umylive/liboemcrypto-disabler) is necessary.

-## Known issues
-It seems like Google made some changes in their OEMCrypto library and it broke the script.
-Further investigation is needed to make it work on Android 11+, feel free to open PRs.

 ## Credits
 Thanks to the original author of the code.